Man’s Country was a wildly popular bathhouse chain that had branches in New York City and Chicago in the 1970’s and 1980’s.

 The most interesting thing about Man’s Country was that he main orgy room featured a full sized tractor trailer cab for use to fulfill your trucker fantasies and have sex on/under/inside, you name it.
 It was also famous for it’s $1.00 Tuesday night rates, that attracted mammoth numbers of men.

-While popular Man’s Country never reached the same popularity level as the downtown St. Marks Baths or the uptown Everard Baths.
+While popular Man’s Country never reached the same popularity level as the downtown St. Marks Baths or the uptown Everard Baths it was well visited to say the least.

-Man’s Country NYC closed at the beginning of the AIDS crises in 1983.
+Man’s Country NYC closed at the beginning of the AIDS crisis in 1983.

 UPDATE 11/26/16: Man ‘s Country Chicago owner Chuck Renslow announced to his employees that he will be selling the building, which has been around since 1907 and was originally built as a lodge hall.